Common Provisions in Your Commercial Contract

 You may have heard about how a missing comma in a commercial contract nearly cost a Canadian company a million dollars in a dispute with a supplier.
 Thankfully, arguments over punctuation in a contract, while important, are rare.
 More imperative for your business is having commercial contracts that accurately reflect your agreement with other parties, and those that include several common, but important provisions.

-Fortunately, whether you are a novice or veteran business professional, you can call the Roanoke business lawyers at Copenhaver, Ellett & Derrico for your contract needs.
-Our experienced attorneys can negotiate and draft contracts that are legally compliant and mitigate your risks in a transaction.
+Fortunately, whether you are a novice or veteran business professional, you can call the Roanoke business lawyer at Copenhaver, Ellett & Derrico for your contract needs.
+Our experienced attorney can negotiate and draft contracts that are legally compliant and mitigate your risks in a transaction.
 To schedule a consultation of your case, contact us today at (540) 655-1854.

 The Basics of Commercial Contracts